LED AND SUPPORTED BY

 U. S. Climate Alliance Secretariat

-Julie Cerqueira joins the U.S. Climate Alliance as its inaugural Executive Director, where she will be helping to advance the climate and clean energy policy priorities of the Alliance’s Governors and their offices.
+Julie Cerqueira is the Executive Director of the U.S. Climate Alliance, where she helps to advance the climate and clean energy policy priorities of the Alliance’s Governors and their offices.
 Ms. Cerqueira most recently served as a Senior Advisor to the Special Envoy for Climate Change, later joining the Office of Global Change, both with the U.S. Department of State.
 In this role, she led U.S. engagement in strategic partnerships, such as the Climate and Clean Air Coalition, helped launch high profile climate deliverables for North America and the U.S. Chairmanship of the Arctic Council, and led the Department’s engagement with sub-national governments on climate change, amongst other priorities.
 Prior to her work in the federal government, Ms. Cerqueira worked with developing countries on designing and implementing sectoral climate policies at a climate think tank, and spent four years in Southeast Asia working with local communities, governments and the private sector on environmental projects and promoting policy reforms.

 Kristin Igusky is a Senior Associate with the U.S. Climate Alliance, where she supports the Alliance’s policy research and analysis, communications, strategy development, and coordination functions.
 Ms. Igusky most recently served as an Associate with the U.S. Climate Initiative at the World Resources Institute.
 In this role, she led research and analysis of clean energy and climate policies at the state, federal, and local levels.
 This included identifying how states can meet their Clean Power Plan targets, tracking U.S. progress towards its 2020 and 2025 emissions reduction goals, and developing analytical approaches to aggregate the sectoral impact of state, city and corporate climate and energy actions.
 Prior to her work at WRI, Ms. Igusky worked on SAIC’s Climate Change Services team where she focused on a wide-range of GHG management projects for federal government agencies, local governments, and private sector entities.